jackbl1/jackbl1/README.md

 # Intro

-Hi, I'm Jack, a software engineer at Microsoft on the Experimentation Platform team.
-I currently work as a fullstack engineer with a background in cloud architecture and microservices.
+Hi, I'm Jack, I was formerly a software engineer at Microsoft and I recently quit my job to work full time on Web3 projects.

-# Interests

-I am currently studying Web3 technologies and working on side projects to gain engineering experience in blockchain, smart contracts and solidity.

 # Contact